UCB-w261/w261-environment/create-dataproc-cluster/README.md

 Wait a few minutes until it's ready, it might take 3-5 minutes.

+> NOTE: Add a `--max-idle 3600s` to the command above if you will store your notebooks in the Dataproc staging bucket, and have the data loaded in a personal GCS Bucket.

 - Once you get back control at the prompt, run this command and click on the link to open your Jupyter Lab web interface.
 ```
 gcloud dataproc clusters describe w261 --region ${REGION} | grep JupyterLab